Pooria-Mst/Customer_Data/README.md

 MINIMUM_PAYMENTS: Minimum payments made by the customer.
 PRC_FULL_PAYMENT: Percentage of full payments made.
 TENURE: Number of months the customer has been active.
-Special Note:
-The Spending Score can be computed using a combination of customer behavior metrics such as purchases, payment habits, frequency of transactions, and other variables to classify or rank customers.
-This score helps in segmenting customers for targeted marketing or personalized services.